maximosipov/actant/readme.txt

 rate activity data can be converted to epochs, either Actiwatch compatible (counts) or as average acceleration per epoch (m/s^2).

+Actant MAT format includes Matlab variables to initialize Actant internal state, including datasets, analysis algorithm and results:

+  datasets - array of timeseries objects for datasets files - array of filenames for 'datasets' analysis
+    method - analysis method name
+    arguments - method arguments
+    results - results of analysis (except timeseries)

 2. Analysis methods
 ===================

-Analysis methods may generate scalar values, timeseries with values or timeseries with data markup.
+Analysis methods may generate scalar values and timeseries (with values or data markup).
 For example, non-linear activity analysis will generate L5, M10, RA, IS and IV values plus timeseries with segmentations of L5 and M10.
 Windowed spectral analysis will generate timeseries with spectral content of analyzed signal.

 The API of analysis method is as following:

-function [ts, markup, vals] = actant_analysis(data, args)
+function [ts vals] = actant_analysis(data, args)
   Arguments:
     data - Input data timeseries
     args - Cell array of arguments

   Results (all optional):
     ts - Structure of timeseries
-    markup - Structure of data markups
     vals - Cell array of results

-When function called without arguments, array of function arguments and default values is returned in vals, where the first element of array is '_' with the name of the analysis method as value.
+When method called without arguments, array of function arguments and default values is returned in vals, where the first element of array is '_' with the name of the analysis method as value.